AndrewLuyt/week4-project/harmful_weather.md

 We can see that `"blizzard"` labels most of the observations, with a small number of other observations given similar-sounding labels.
 These observations should probably be a part of `"blizzard"`.
-With over 1000 types in the dataset, We'd like to know if this example represents a systematic problem.
+With over 800 types in the dataset, We'd like to know if this example represents a systematic problem.

+### What proportion of `evtypes` are problematic?

 We constructed a list of official evtypes from NOAA documentation and stored it in `evtypes.txt`.
 We wish to know